5 Statistical Inference and Hypothesis Testing

 Statistics is the grammar of science.

-Statistical inference uses information from a sample to draw conclusions about a broader population.
-It enables analysts to move beyond the descriptive summaries of exploratory data analysis and toward evidence-based decision-making.
-In practice, inference helps answer questions such as: What proportion of customers are likely to churn? and Do churners make more service contacts on average than non-churners?
+Statistical inference uses sample data to draw conclusions about population-level quantities and relationships.
+It allows us to move beyond the descriptive summaries of exploratory data analysis and to quantify uncertainty in a principled way.
+In practice, inference helps answer questions such as: What proportion of customers are likely to churn?
+Do churners make more service contacts on average than non-churners? and How much uncertainty surrounds these estimates?

 What This Chapter Covers